Obarun/66/doc/66-scandir.md

 - **-b** : create specific files for boot.
 Only the root user can use this option.
 It is not meant to be used directly even with root.
 [66-boot](66‑boot.html) calls it during the boot process.

 - **-l** *live* : changes the supervision directory of *service* to *live*.
 By default this will be `%%livedir%%`.
 The default can also be changed at compile time by passing the `--livedir=live` option to `./configure`.
-An existing absolute path is expected and should be within a writable filesystem - likely a RAM filesystem—see [66-scandir](66-scandir.html).
+An existing absolute path is expected and should be within a writable and executable filesystem - likely a RAM filesystem.

 - **-d** *notif* : notify readiness on file descriptor notif.
 When *scandir* is ready to accept commands from [66‑scanctl](66-scanctl.html), it will write a newline to *notif*. *notif* **cannot be** lesser than `3`.
 By default, no notification is sent.
 If **-b** is set, this option have no effects.